Kamuela C. Searle

 Kamuela C. Searle (August 29, 1890 – February 14, 1924) was an actor, sculptor, and painter, best remembered for his portrayal of Korak, the son of Tarzan and Jane.

-Early life and film career
+Early life

+Born Samuel Cooper Searle in Waiʻōhinu, Kaʻū, Hawai’i, Searle was the son of an American sugar plantation owner and an Anglo-Irish mother.
+He grew up hunting and swimming, with little formal schooling.

-Born as Samuel Cooper Searle in Wai’ohinu, Ka’u, Hawai’i, Searle met legendary film director Cecil B. DeMille on the beach at Waikiki in 1915.
+After arriving in San Francisco at age 17, Searle worked as a sparring partner for boxer Harlem Tommy Murphy.
+He later met film director Cecil B. DeMille on the beach at Waikiki in 1915.
 DeMille encouraged Searle to go to Hollywood and pursue a film career.
-Legend has it that Searle appeared in a couple of DeMille's films during this time, but no definite proof exists.
+Legend has it that Searle appeared in a couple of DeMille's films during this time, but there is no definite proof.

 He enlisted in the United States Army during World War I, and fought and was wounded in France.
-Upon his discharge, Searle adopted Kamuela (the Hawaiian spelling of Samuel) as his first name, and appeared, uncredited, in DeMille's 1919 film Male and Female.
-His first credited role was in The Island of Desire, as Sam Searles, released in 1917.
+Upon his discharge, Searle adopted Kamuela (the Hawaiian spelling of Samuel) as his first name.